Elections in Gabon: Post-independence

 The PDG was reduced to 82 seats in the 2006 parliamentary elections, although affiliated parties won a further 17 seats.
 Senate elections in early 2009 saw the PDG win 75 of the 102 seats in an expanded Senate.
 Following Bongo's death in June 2009, presidential elections were held later in the year, and won by his son Ali Bongo Ondimba, who received 42% of the vote.
 The 2011 parliamentary elections were boycotted by most opposition parties, resulting in the PDG winning 115 of the 121 seats.
 The PDG retained its majority in the Senate in the 2014 elections, winning 81 seats.

+The 2016 presidential elections were the closest in the country's history, with Bongo Ondimba re-elected with 49.8% of the vote, around six thousand votes ahead of Jean Ping of the Union of Forces for Change amid various irregularities favouring Bongo.
+The PDG won the 2018 parliamentary elections but lost 15 seats.
+Presidential and parliamentary elections were held simultaneously as part of general elections in 2023, but after Bongo was declared winner of the presidential elections, a coup took place that removed him from power.
+A referendum in 2024 approved a new constitution, with general elections scheduled for the next year.

+Gabon held its first post-coup presidential election on 12 April 2025.
+Brice Oligui Nguema, the transitional leader who had ousted President Ali Bongo and ended over five decades of dynastic rule, secured a landslide victory with approximately 90% of the vote.
+The election, contested by eight candidates including former Prime Minister Alain Claude Bilie-By-Nze, saw a voter turnout of 70.4%; a significant increase from the disputed 2023 vote.
+Nguema, who campaigned on promises of reform, economic diversification, and restoring dignity to the Gabonese people, was granted a renewable seven-year mandate amid concerns over the continuity of Bongo-era power structures.
+Despite widespread poverty and high youth unemployment, the election marked a critical moment in Gabon’s post-coup political transition.

 Electoral system

-The voting age in Gabon is 21, and voting is compulsory; non-participants may be fined.
+The voting age in Gabon is 18, and voting is compulsory; non-participants may be fined.

 President

-The President of Gabon is elected for a seven-year term in a single round of voting by plurality.
+The president of Gabon is elected for a seven-year term in a single round of voting by plurality.

 National Assembly

 The 120 members of the National Assembly are elected from nine multi-member constituencies based on the provinces using the two-round system.
 Constituencies are between nine and eighteen seats in size.